riotkit-org/wordpress-hardened/README.md

 Plugin installed successfully.
 Success: Installed 1 of 1 plugins.
 ```

+### How it works?

+- Plugins will be installed AFTER WordPress will be installed.
+Use `WP_PREINSTALL: true` to install WordPress immediately, else the plugins will be installed after user will finish installation process
+- There will be `WP_PLUGINS_REINSTALL_RETRIES` retries of plugins installation
+- If at least one plugin installation will fail, then **after exceeding maximum number of retries the container will exit**
+- Even if some plugins installation will fail, the rest will be installed (installation process does not exit immediately after first fail)

 Keeping wp-content and themes in GIT repository (Kubernetes only)
 -----------------------------------------------------------------